1861 April 22nd

 Illinois.
 Illinois militia troops occupied the vital river port of Cairo, at the confluence of the Ohio and Mississippi Rivers.

 Maryland.
-The steamer Boston arrived at Annapolis with the 7th New York Infantry aboard.
-They found USS Maryland aground after it had towed USS Constitution into the Chesapeake Bay, and got her off the shallows.
+The steamer Boston arrived at Annapolis with the 7th New York Militia Infantry aboard.
+They found USS Maryland had run aground after towing the venerable USS Constitution into the Chesapeake Bay, and got her off the shallows.
 Troops from both ships disembarked in Annapolis.
 Their arrival contributed to the security of Washington, DC, and the retention of Maryland for the Union.
 Union State Brigadier-General Benjamin Franklin Butler’s troops began to repair the railroad and reopened communications with Washington, which had been isolated since the Baltimore riots on 19 April.

 Union Organisation